zollillo/message-box/README.md

 ## Message Box UI

 The `JSON` data (see above) provides a set of messages that the message box ui displays in a list.
-The following sections describe the structure of the ui components, the markup and layout as well as the interaction.
+The following sections describe the structure of the ui components, the markup and layout, as well as the interaction.

 ### Components
 The message box with its list of messages is created by composing multiple React components into one that will be rendered into the page template.
 The outermost parent component is the `MessageBox` component.
 Inside of this `MessageBox` component exists another component called `MessageList`.
 Finally, the `MessageList` component renders out a `Message` component for each message item in the `JSON` data set.
 The message data is passed via properties in order to access and use it inside the components to show the values and change state (e.g. mark an unread message as read on click).